mtcoffee/mtcoffee.github.io/_posts/2020-12-28-servicenow-and-updating-records-with-the-python-api.md

 1. Call the official python:alpine docker image from docker hub
 2. Install the python requests module on the fly
-3. Execute the Python Selenium script to login to our ServiceNow instance and close all incidents that match our filter.
+3. Execute the Python script to login to our ServiceNow instance and close all incidents that match our filter.

 # The Solution
 Here’s the shell script.
 Just set your instance url, user and password.